dchenk/msgp/README.md

 - Identifiers from outside the processed source file are assumed to satisfy the generator's interfaces.
 If this isn't the case, your code will fail to compile.
-- The `chan` and `func` fields and types are ignored as well as non-exported fields.
+- The `chan` and `func` fields and types are ignored as well as un-exported fields.
 - Encoding of `interface{}` is limited to built-ins or types that have explicit encoding methods.
 - Maps must have `string` keys.
 This is intentional (as it preserves JSON interoperability).
 Although non-string map keys are not forbidden by the MessagePack standard, many serializers impose this restriction.
 (It also means *any* well-formed `struct` can be